Stassi Schroeder’s Boyfriend Beau Clark Suffers Meltdown In Mexico

 “I feel battered,” he tells her in another segment of the sneak peek.

 Schroeder and Clark went through a number of ups and downs throughout filming on Vanderpump Rules Season 7 but despite their hard times, they stuck together and appear to be in a great place today.
-In fact, as the Inquisitr previously reported, Schroeder recently opened up about her desire to have kids, potentially before she and Clark wed.
+In fact, as The Inquisitr previously reported, Schroeder recently opened up about her desire to have kids, potentially before she and Clark wed.

 Last week, while appearing on Heidi Montag and Spencer Pratt’s podcast series, Make Speidi Famous Again, Schroeder said she was more focused on getting a family started than walking down the aisle.